 Those who want to download and read it, I’ve produced a low-resolution PDF that’s available here or by clicking on the image below.
 It’s still 18MB so a large file but definitely worth the download time.

-If you would like the high-resolution version (62MB) without water-mark then please make a small contribution through the payment button below and it will be sent using wetransfer.com to the payment address.
+If you would like the high-resolution version (62MB) without water-mark then please click on the shop link below.

 The Vickers MG Collection & Research Association is a not-for-profit company limited by guarantee and registered in England.
 All net monies received contribute to the running of the Association.